 We are not obliged to grant approval where:

-Each application is considered on its own individual facts and circumstances.
+Each application for our prior approval is considered on its own individual facts and circumstances.
 It is crucial that your reasons for the special urgency are included within the body of the application form.
 Consideration of special urgency applications is a priority matter for us and it is your responsibility to identify clearly and concisely the special urgency and why steps need to be taken to protect your client’s position immediately.